-Prosumer - a person who is both a consumer and producer of content and data.
+Prosumer - a person who is both, a consumers and producer of content and data.

-Technology watch - assessment of new technologies emerging in the research and industrial sectors, with the aim to identify their innovation potential in the targeted domain of activity.
+Technology watch - assessment of new technologies emergining in the research and industrial sectors, with the aim to identify their innovation potential in the targeted domain of activity.